Stream

 Pick up your badge and grab a coffee as we get ready to start the day!

 Perception of risk in Africa is always higher than actual risk – but there are still some things to keep an eye on if you want to do business in the region.
-Our opening session brings you on a continent-wide tour of risk profiles and debt sustainability in Sub-Saharan Africa.
+Our opening session brings you on a continent-wide tour of risk profiles across Sub-Saharan Africa, considering innovations from BRICS to US Dollar alternatives.

 CEO,